Renu1213/100Hires-cursor-setup/README.md

 After creating the README file, a local Git repository was initialized and connected to the GitHub repository.
 The README file was then staged, committed, and pushed to the main branch.
 The following commands were used:

- "git init"
+ - git init

- "git remote add origin https://github.com/Renu1213/100Hires-cursor-setup.git"
+ - git remote add origin https://github.com/Renu1213/100Hires-cursor-setup.git

- "git branch -M main"
+ - git branch -M main

- "git add README.md"
+ - git add README.md

- "git commit -m "Initial README setup" "
+ - git commit -m "Initial README setup"

- "git push -u origin main"
+ - git push -u origin main

 GitHub authentication was completed through the browser when prompted, and the repository was successfully synchronized with GitHub.